– About –

 To this day working on canoes is fun for me and not “work” because I know what joy they can bring to someone’s life.

-Simon Gardner and Chad Smith have over 25 years combined experience in light weight boat building.
-Having been fortunate to grow up in the Adirondacks around canoes and also work in a canoe building shop since their late teens, Simon and Chad started Adirondack Canoe Company to create light weight, durable and efficient canoes to take people on their own adventures.
+Chad Smith has close to 20 years of experience in light weight boat building.
+Having been fortunate to grow up in the Adirondacks around canoes and also work in a canoe building shop since his late teens, Chad started Adirondack Canoe Company to create light weight, durable and efficient canoes to take people on their own adventures.

-Currently Adirondack Canoe Company has three designs in production, a 10'6" and 12' solo pack canoe, and a 16' tandem canoe.
-Future plans anticipate designing more boats, and developing the niche market for our friends and families need for adventure and paddling experiences!
-To obtain the light weight durable hulls, Chad and Simon build primarily with Kevlar and carbon fiber.
+Currently Adirondack Canoe Company has four designs in production, a 10'6" and 12' solo pack canoe, a 14' solo canoe or kayak, and a 16' tandem canoe.
+Future plans anticipate designing more boats, and developing the niche market for friends and families need for adventure and paddling experiences!
+To obtain the light weight durable hulls, Chad builds primarily with Kevlar and carbon fiber.

 Much of the water in the Adirondacks is remote - many lakes, ponds and rivers aren't conveniently located right next to an access road.
 A short hike through the woods often leads to those special ponds, hidden lakes and Adirondack gems.
 Put-ins and take-outs can range from sand, to rocks to mud, and of course the carry (portage) routes come in many lengths and a wide array of elevation and footing.
 Adirondack waters also range dramatically in size which means seaworthiness and paddle-ability cannot be sacrificed for weight.